NikoChristie/nikochristie.github.io/README.md

 (Link liberally, don't duplicate - Etter)

 ### Setting Up Github SSH Keys
-Unlike many programs you are already framiliar with GitHub no longer supports logging in with a user name and password, what you have to do instead is create a Git SSH Key.
+Unlike many programs you are already familiar with GitHub no longer supports logging in with a user name and password, what you have to do instead is create a Git SSH Key.
 You can learn how to do that [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux)
 (Link liberally, don't duplicate - Etter)

+## Instructions

-#### Step 1 – Install the Deployment Helper
+### Step 1 – Install the Deployment Helper
 This is a small tool that sends your finished website up to the internet.
 Run the following command in your terminal to install it

 ```